bttmly/perturb/README.md

 ## Stability Disclaimer
 This project is in very early development, and should be considered _experimental_.
 It "works", but there are a ton of issues to address and core features to add.
 The configuration API (the only public interface to `perturb`) is subject to breaking changes.
 Any and all ideas, suggestions, contributions welcome.
 Just open an [issue](https://github.com/nickb1080/perturb/issues) or a [pull request](https://github.com/nickb1080/perturb/pulls).

+## Compile-to-JS Languages
+I interested in eventually providing an entry point for extensions which mutate compile-to-JS languages like CoffeeScript.
+You can of course already compile your code to JavaScript and then mutate it, but it will be difficult to track down exactly what mutations aren't satisfied.
+Any contributions in this area are very welcome.

 ## Known Issues
 1.) **Mocha only** -- Perturb only supports Mocha as a test runner at this point.
 PRs welcome for adding other test runners.
 I plan to add support for [tap](http://testanything.org/)-[compliant](https://github.com/isaacs/node-tap)  [harnesses](https://github.com/substack/tape) eventually.
 If you want another test runner, open an issue, or better, yet a PR.